Universebenzene/benzene-overlay/README.md

 dev-python/ratarmount              | 0.8.1; 0.14.2; 0.15.2; 1.0.0; 1.2.0                        | Optional for yt.
 Dependency ratarmountcore is also included in this overlay but not listed in the table
 dev-python/s3fs                    | 2025.9.0; 2025.10.0                                        | Test dependency for zarr and astropy>=5.2
 dev-python/siosocks                | 0.3.0                                                      | Optional for aioftp
+dev-python/slicerator              | 1.1.0                                                      | Required by pims <- dask-image <- new reproject
 dev-python/smbprotocol             | 1.15.0                                                     | Optional for new ratarmount{,core}
 dev-python/sortedcollections       | 2.1.0                                                      | Test dependency for bidict>=0.23.0
 dev-python/spur                    | 0.3.23                                                     | Dropped by official portage.
 Test dependency for locket